RonIovine/pshell/README.md

 This package also provides an integrated interactive dynamic trace filtering mechanism that can be incorporated into any software that uses an existing trace logging system that uses the `__FILE__`, `__LINE__`, `__FUNCTION__`, and `level` paradigm.
 The trace filtering mechanism does not provide the actual logging service itself, only the filtering mechanism that can be dynamically controlled via the embedded CLI.

+See the full README file for a complete description of all the components, installation, and usage.